zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ]
 ```

+If you don't see the above array, or if you accidentally deleted or modified the
+list, copy and paste the code snippet into `lib/jukebox.rb` before continuing.
-This is the list of songs that our jukebox will be working with.
-The methods we will write will operate on this arrays of songs.
+This array is the list of songs that our jukebox will be working with.
+The
+methods we will write will operate on this array of songs.

 ### The `help` Method

 This method should `puts` out the following:

 ```bash
 I accept the following commands: